mwangitau/Links/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is proprietary and not for distribution.
+All rights reserved.